-The Group maintains and operates a Treasury Management Policy (GTMP) in line with the CIPFA guidance on Treasury Management in the Public Services (most recently updated in 2017).
-In 2015, the Scottish Housing Regulator placed an ongoing requirement on housing associations to comply with this document.
-This GTMP sets out the framework for managing the Group's overall financial position as well as investing and managing its cash, raising loans and managing financial risks.
+In 2015, the Scottish Housing Regulator placed an ongoing requirement on housing associations to comply with the CIPFA Code.
+This TMP sets out the framework for managing the Group's overall financial position as well as investing and managing its cash, raising loans and managing financial risks.